Not many have access to high-value analog master tapes. We build the specialized playback hardware needed by those that do.

 Who invented the reproducer?

-All we know is that by the late 1960s, at least three of the world’s leading manufacturers of professional audio recorders (3M, AEG-Telefunken and Studer) had independently discovered that playback on a two or three-head recorder-reproducer would be inherently compromised and that highest quality playback could only be realized on a single-head platform.
+By the late 1960s, three of the world’s leading manufacturers of professional audio recorders (3M, AEG-Telefunken and Studer) had independently discovered that playback on a two or three-head recorder-reproducer would be inherently compromised and that highest quality playback could only be realized on a single-head platform.

 Single head?
 I need multiple playback heads to accommodate different formats.